-All disks suited for recording speeds > 2,4x shall fulfil the following additional requirements measured at 50 Hz rotational speed (CAV).
-Up to 8x speed most of the disk is still recorded in CLV mode, which means that an increase in radial deviation towards the outer diameter can be allowed (rotational speed reduces towards outer diameter).
+Additional to the requirements in L.4.2, all disks suitable for recording speeds > 8x (not including those specified for recording speeds up to 8x max) shall fulfil the following requirements measured at 50 Hz rotational speed (CAV).
+Up to 12x speed about half of the disk is still recorded in CLV mode, which means that an increase in radial deviations towards the outer diameter can be allowed (rotational speed reduces towards outer diameter).